codekansas/codekansas.github.io/_drafts/diffusion-flow-matching.markdown

 ### Images

 - [Diffusion][diffusion-paper] from _Denoising Diffusion Probabilistic Models_
-- [Stable Diffusion][latent-diffusion-paper] from _High-Resolution Image Synthesis with Latent Diffusion Models_
+- [Latent Diffusion][latent-diffusion-paper] from _High-Resolution Image Synthesis with Latent Diffusion Models_ (a.k.a. the Stable Diffusion paper)
 - [Visual ChatGPT][visual-chatgpt-paper] from _Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models_
 - [Flow Matching][flow-matching-paper] from _Flow Matching for Generative Modeling_
 - [Autoregressive Diffusion][autoregressive-diffusion-paper] from _Autoregressive Diffusion Models_